Unlock Growth - Lock Savings

 B. Limit Work in Progress (WIP)- Scrum fervently encourages the limitation of the amount of work in progress, promoting a steady flow and eradicating multitasking.
 This practice not only prevents overcommitment but also ensures a consistent delivery of high-quality increments.

 C. Product Owner Empowerment- Empowering the Product Owner with the authority to make decisions and serve as the single point of contact for clarifications and guidance is indispensable.
-A robust and empowered Product Owner significantly contributes to a project's success by providing clarity and direction.
+A robust and empowered Product Owner significantly contributes to a project's success by providing clarity and direction. and also know about the Continuous improvement in agile.

 5) Ongoing Improvement and Adaptability